-In the Advanced Settings section you'll find the Combine Giving With field.
+Near the bottom of the screen you will find the Combine Giving With field.
 This helps describe how the individual would like their contributions tracked.
 In most cases individuals would like to have the contributions tracked as a family (the default option).
 If someone wants contributions to be tracked separately, just select the blank option.